MPI-IS/Grassmann-Averages-PCA/README.txt

 1.3 Matlab (2013a+, optional)
 ----------------------
-The library contains a target that enables the GrassmannAveragePCA to be run from Matlab (MEX files).
+The library contains a target that enables the GrassmannAveragesPCA to be run from Matlab (MEX files).
 Matlab 2013a+ is required for these MEX files, but this requirement is mainly because of the use of the Unit Testing Framework of Matlab.
 If you are familiar with CMake, it should be easy for you to disable the Matlab unit tests while still being able to compile the
 MEX extensions.